EDF Energy, working in partnership with CGN, is currently the only developer with active plans to build new nuclear

 - Premier Interlink WACO UK Ltd – temporary buildings.

-EDF will work with China General Nuclear Corporation (CGN) to deliver Hinkley Point C, with CGN taking a 33.5 per cent investment share.
-The two companies have formed a joint venture company, General Nuclear System Ltd, to manage the project, with CGN investing through its UK subsidiary General Nuclear International Ltd. The two groups also propose to collaborate on deploying EPRs at Sizewell C (80 per cent EDF; 20 per cent CGN), and the Chinese Hualong HPR1000 reactor at Bradwell in Essex (33.5 per cent EDF; 66.5 per cent CGN).
+EDF will work with CGN to deliver Hinkley Point C, with CGN taking a 33.5 per cent investment share.
+The two companies have formed a joint venture company, General Nuclear System Ltd, to manage the project, with CGN investing through its UK subsidiary General Nuclear International Ltd. The two groups also propose to collaborate on deploying EPRs at Sizewell C (80 per cent EDF; 20 per cent CGN), and the Hualong HPR1000 reactor at Bradwell in Essex (33.5 per cent EDF; 66.5 per cent CGN).

-Work is already underway at Hinkley Point C on supporting infrastructure including underground galleries.
-First concrete for the reactor building is expected around mid-2019, with first electricity generation from the mid-2020s.
+Work is already underway at Hinkley Point C, with the concrete base for the first reactor completed in June 2019.
+First electricity generation is expected in the mid-2020s.
 The second reactor is expected to complete around two years after the first.

 For more information on construction at Hinkley, including a detailed construction and tender timeline, see the Hinkley supply chain portal managed by Somerset Chamber of Commerce or download EDF’s Hinkley Point C supply chain booklet.